 Coworking versus a traditional office

 If you are still unsure about whether a coworking space in NYC is right for your company get in touch with us today.
-SquareFoot brokers can help to place you in a coworking or traditional office space to suit your business needs.
+SquareFoot brokers in New York can help to place you in a coworking or traditional office space to suit your business needs.